 - Plop a big dollop on some salmon and veg, wrap it in foil and cook it up (for specifics, use this recipe but instead of the salsa verde, use an equal amount of kale and walnut pesto);

-- Cook up a big pot of fresh pappardelle pasta, once ready add some kale pesto and some steamed asparagus;
+- Cook up a big pot of fresh pappardelle pasta, once ready add some kale pesto with some leftover pasta water to loosen and some steamed chopped asparagus;

 - 2 cups torn kale stems removed